shuzhangzhong/shuzhangzhong.github.io/content/publication/iccad-2025-h2eal/index.md

 ---
-title: "SpecASR: Accelerating LLM-based Automatic Speech Recognition via Speculative Decoding"
+title: "HD-MoE: Hybrid and Dynamic Parallelism for Mixture-of-Expert LLMs with 3D Near-Memory Processing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zizhuo Fu
+  - Xiaotian Guo
-  - Linye Wei
+  - Wenxuan Zeng
   - admin
+  - Yadong Zhang
-  - Songqiang Xu
+  - Peiyu Chen
   - Runsheng Wang
-  - Ru Huang
+  - Le Ye
   - Meng Li

-# # Author notes (optional)
+# Author notes (optional)
-# author_notes:
+author_notes:
-#   - 'Equal contribution'
+  - 'Equal contribution'
-#   - 'Equal contribution'
+  - 'Equal contribution'

-date: "2025-02-25T00:00:00Z"
+date: "2025-06-25T00:00:00Z"
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: "2025-02-25T00:00:00Z"
+publishDate: "2025-06-25T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).